Assessment and Approvals of Prospective Adopters

 The panel administrator will inform the Adoption Social Worker of the decision, so that it can be given to the applicants orally within 2 working days and written notice of the decision, signed by the agency decision maker, within 5 working days of the decision.

 Where the decision differs from the recommendation of the Adoption Panel, a copy of the Panel recommendation will be sent to the applicant/s with the written notification of the decision.

 If a prospective adopter is considered unsuitable to adopt during Stage Two, the prospective adopter will be able to make representations to the agency or request a review by the Independent Review Mechanism.
-The prospective adopter will also be able to raise general concerns about the process nationally with First4Adoption.

 If a decision is made not to approve an application, the applicant will be advised that if they wish to challenge the decision, representations should be submitted within 40 working days, either directly to the agency or they may request a referral to the Independent Review Mechanism.
 N.B.
 Applicants can decide which representation procedure to choose - they cannot choose both.

 After the 40 working day period has expired, the Agency Decision Maker must proceed to make a decision on the suitability of the prospective adopter to adopt.

 Where the agency receives representations from the prospective adopter within 40 working days, the Agency Decision Maker may consider the representations and may invite the prospective adopter to meet to discuss their case.
 The Agency Decision Maker may, instead, refer the case to the Adoption Panel for further consideration.
 Where the case is referred to the Panel, the Panel must consider the case again and make a fresh recommendation as to the suitability of the prospective adopter to adopt a child.
 The prospective adopter must be invited to attend the Panel meeting to answer any questions the Adoption Panel may have.